SayHeya/retell-cli/docs/context/project_conception.md

 ## Initial Prompt from User

-I'm using Retell AI to build AI agents however the iteration speed during development is slow, and I need to be able to edit the MCP connection details for an agent, duplicate agents and edit their respective prompts and other things.
+"I'm using Retell AI to build AI agents however the iteration speed during development is slow, and I need to be able to edit the MCP connection details for an agent, duplicate agents and edit their respective prompts and other things.
 Please read the Retell AI documentation.
-The plan is to create a CLI to edit agents and setup a proxy that I can send requests to locally that will connect to the services.
+The plan is to create a CLI to edit agents and setup a proxy that I can send requests to locally that will connect to the services."

 ---